ilyayath/football-forecasting/README.md

 ### Technologies:

     Python (pandas, numpy for data processing).
-    Scikit-learn, TensorFlow/PyTorch for models.
+    Scikit-learn, PyTorch for models.
-    BeautifulSoup/Scrapy for parsing (if you need data from websites).
+    BeautifulSoup/Scrapy for parsing.
     Flask/FastAPI for web deployment.
     Docker for containerization.